Gravitational waves from the vacuum decay with LISA: Introduction

+The origins of the stochastic gravitational waves background (SGWB) have different types of possibility.
+The first one is the SGWB induced nonlinearly by curvature perturbations, which is strongly related to primordial non-Gaussianity\cite{Wang:2019kaf}.
+The second possibility is that of non-perturbative effects, such as sound speed resonance \cite{Cai:2019jah, Cai:2020ovp} or heave field resonance \cite{Cai:2021yvq, Zhou:2020kkf}, which could significantly enhance cosmological gravitational waves at a certain frequency band.
 The cosmological first-order phase transition was first studied by the scalar field model in \cite{Kobzarev:1974cp, Coleman:1977py}.
-In addition to this, the effects of gravity were considered in \cite{Coleman:1980aw, Parke:1982pm, Lee:1987qc, Lee:2008hz, Lee:2009bp}.
+In addition, the effects of gravity were considered in \cite{Coleman:1980aw, Parke:1982pm, Lee:1987qc, Lee:2008hz, Lee:2009bp, Zhang:2013pna,Joti:2017fwe, Wong:2017wsw, Branchina:2018xdh, Markkanen:2018pdo,Bramberger:2019mkv}.
 The authors studied the nucleation process of a vacuum bubble with $O(4)$ symmetry in the Euclidean space.
-Due to the tunneling, the inside is in a lower vacuum energy state (or the broken phase), the outside is in a higher vacuum energy state (or the symmetric phase), and the transition region becomes a bubble wall.
-After the materialization of the vacuum bubble, one carries out the analytic continuation from Lorentzian to Euclidean signatures; eventually, the bubble expands over spacetime.
+Owing to the tunneling, the inside is in a lower vacuum energy state (or the broken phase), the outside is in a higher vacuum energy state (or the symmetric phase), and the transition region becomes a bubble wall.
+After the materialization of the vacuum bubble, the analytic continuation is conducted from Lorentzian to Euclidean signatures; eventually, the bubble expands over spacetime.
 Immediately after that, the procedure was applied to inflationary scenarios \cite{Guth:1980zm, Sato:1980yn, Hawking:1981fz, La:1989za}.
+In addition, the GW can be affected if multiple vacua were involved \cite{Imtiaz:2018dfn, Zhou:2020stj}.

-In the previous investigations, the authors obtained the analytic forms for the nucleation rate of a true vacuum bubble and its radius.
-When gravity is taken into account, the nucleation rate increases and the radius decreases comparing to those without gravity when the transition occurs from the de Sitter space to the flat Minkowski space \cite{Coleman:1980aw}.
-As shown in \cite{Lee:2008hz}, the nucleation rate could increase up to four times as long as it could have the physical meaning.
+In previous investigations, the authors obtained the analytic forms for the nucleation rate of a true vacuum bubble and its radius.
+When gravity is considered, the nucleation rate increases and the radius decreases, compared to those without gravity when the transition occurs from the de Sitter space to the flat Minkowski space \cite{Coleman:1980aw}.
+As illustrated in \cite{Lee:2008hz}, the nucleation rate could increase up to four times, provided it could have the physical meaning.